niranjanthiru/exoplanet-exploration/readme.md

 docker stop exoplanet-app
 ```
 ## Deleting the container and the image
-You should delete the existing docker image to deploy a new image of same name.
+You should delete the existing docker image to deploy a new image of the same name.
 The below two commands removes the image and then removes the container
 ```
  docker rmi exoplanet-image
  docker rm exoplanet-app
 ```
 # Testing
-This project uses jasmine framework to test and all the functionalities and the test cases are placed inside the /spec folder.
+This project uses the jasmine framework to test all the functionalities and the test cases are placed inside the /spec folder.
 Running the following command would run the tests
 ```
 npx jasmine
 ```